We will consider a number of different costs options:

 - Agreed fee.
 This will be an agreed (fixed) fee which will not be varied upwards or downwards- whatever the outcome of the case;

-- No win no fee (we will need to assess your case first).
+- No win no fee which is known as a “damaged based agreement” (we will need to assess your case first).

 We always do our best to be as accommodating as possible, including accepting payment by instalments.
 This could be an ideal solution for you, especially if it enables time for a negotiated settlement to be made with your employer- which in turn can fund the balance of instalments.
 Further costs information about unfair/wrongful dismissal cases can be found below.

 Where you are being offered a settlement agreement and your employer is contributing to your legal costs, we guarantee that you will not be charged more than what your employer is prepared to contribute towards those costs for reviewing and advising you on the agreement.
 A typical contribution by your employer would be between £250 and £500 plus VAT.

 Free initial advice

 Costs in more detail for unfair dismissal cases

 As we are a boutique law firm specialising in one niche area, we are highly competitive on costs.